 >>> exit() [user@d05-04 ~]$ exit exit salloc: Relinquishing job allocation 24737 [user@discovery1 ~]$

 In order to submit jobs to the Slurm job scheduler, use Python in batch mode:

 - Create a Slurm job script that runs the Python script

 - Submit the job script to the job scheduler using

-Your Python script should consist of the sequence of Python commands needed for your analysis.
+Your Python script should consist of the sequence of Python commands needed for your analysis or modeling.
 The

 python command, available after a Python module has been loaded, runs Python scripts, and it can be used in the shell and in Slurm job scripts.